aigis-llm/aigis/README.md

 Run `direnv allow .`.
 This will take a bit of time as it installs a lot of Nix packages.
 Run `just register-toolchain install` to set up the proper python and js environment.
 Copy [`.env`](.env) to `.env.local` and make any changes needed.

+### Developing

+Run `supabase start` to start up supabase.
 Run `just dev` to start the dev server.
+After you are finished, run `supabase stop` to shut down supabase.